 Some answers I have learnt about my own needs over the past few years:

 I need (this is more essential than want or desire):

 Solitary time – time out, to reflect, pause and breathe.
 My safe space.

 Connection – time with the people I love and am grateful for; people in my life who ‘get me’, where I don’t need to put on any masks.

 Time to play – to take a break from adult or parent role, and giggle, create, have a picnic, go camping, dance around to ‘80s pop; have a pj day.

 Personal growth – opportunities to learn and develop, to find out new things, to question, analyse, contemplate, discuss.

 Work that I find meaningful – it is important to me that I feel I can pay-forward, make a difference, give something back.

-If you feel a connection, and if you would like to chat further please call, or email.
+If you feel a connection, and if you would like to chat further please connect with me.

-The picture of the camper van (thank you Lisa) is my lime-green 1978 VW Westfalia camper van, named Pickles.
+The picture of the camper van is my lime-green 1978 VW Westfalia camper van, named Pickles.
 Pickles, bought during a huge period of change in my life, represents adventures and travels, and all that is chirpy and fun.